Kuala Lumpur International Airport

-KLIA is the largest and busiest airport in Malaysia.
-In 2020, it handled 13,156,363 passengers, 505,184 tonnes of cargo and 124,529 aircraft movements.
-It is the world's 23rd-busiest airport by total passenger traffic.
+Kuala Lumpur International Airport is the largest and busiest airport in Malaysia and is recognised as a mega hub.
+In 2024, it handled 57.08 million passengers, 794,943 tonnes of cargo and 819,026 aircraft movements, ranking as the 26th-busiest airport by total passenger traffic.

+In 2024, KLIA is the ranked first by OAG (by ratio of connection flight frequency to destinations served) in the Global Low-Cost Megahubs index by with 11,188 possible low-cost connections across over 137 destinations.

+OAG also ranked KLIA is the world's second most connected airport (by ratio of connection flight frequency to destinations served) in 2024, with 33,411 possible connections, according to the OAG Megahub Index, second to London–Heathrow and followed by Tokyo–Haneda, Amsterdam and Seoul–Incheon in the top five.

+AirAsia is the dominant air carrier in Malaysia, based in KLIA and serving 14,583 low-cost connections, with a 34% share of flights, followed by Malaysia Airlines.

-The airport is operated by Malaysia Airports (MAHB) Sepang Sdn Bhd and is the major hub of Malaysia Airlines, MASkargo, Batik Air Malaysia, UPS Airlines and World Cargo Airlines, and the major operating base of AirAsia, AirAsia X and MYAirline.
+The airport is operated by Malaysia Airports (MAHB) Sepang Sdn Bhd and is the major hub of Malaysia Airlines, MASkargo, Batik Air Malaysia, UPS Airlines and World Cargo Airlines, and the operating base for AirAsia and AirAsia X.

 History

 Background

-The ground breaking ceremony for Kuala Lumpur International Airport (KLIA) took place on 1 June 1993 when the government under Mahathir Mohamad decided that the existing Kuala Lumpur airport, then known as Subang International Airport (now Sultan Abdul Aziz Shah Airport) could not handle future demand.
+The groundbreaking ceremony for Kuala Lumpur International Airport (KLIA) took place on 1 June 1993 when the government under Mahathir Mohamad decided that the existing Kuala Lumpur airport, then known as Subang International Airport (now Sultan Abdul Aziz Shah Airport) could not handle future demand.
 The construction of the airport was done mainly by a few state owned construction companies as well as Ekovest Berhad – helmed by Tan Sri Datuk Lim Kang Hoo.
 It was created as part of the Multimedia Super Corridor, a grand development plan for Malaysia.
 The chief architect who designed the new airport terminal was the Japanese architect Kisho Kurokawa.

 Upon KLIA's completion, Subang Airport's Terminal 1 building was demolished.
 Malaysia Airports agreed to redevelop the remaining Terminal 3 to create a specialist airport for turboprop and charter planes surrounded by a residential area and a business park.
-The IATA airport code KUL was transferred from Subang Airport, which currently handles only turboprop aircraft, general aviation and military aircraft.
+The IATA airport code KUL was transferred from Subang Airport, which currently handles only limited low-cost airline service, turboprop aircraft, general aviation and military aircraft.